 - National Network of Depression Centers Patient Registry (Enrollment OPEN)

 - Imaging Study of Lithium Response in Bipolar Disorder (Volunteer recruitment OPEN)

-- Postpartum Mood Episodes in Women with Mood Disorders (Volunteer recruitment complete)
+- Mood Disorders Research Study (Volunteer recruitment OPEN)